Wildlife

 Common Kingsnake, Lampropeltis getula.

-The Common Kingsnake (Lampropeltis getula) is a nonvenomous kingsnake.
-In Arizona, it is found across most of Arizona, excluding high mountains and the high elevations of the Mogollon Rim.
-Adults are large, reaching up to 1,422 mm (56 inches).
+Common Kingsnake (Lampropeltis getula) is a large kingsnake found across most of the state, except high mountains and the high Mogollon Rim.
+Adults reach up to 1,422 mm (56 inches).

 Key detailWhat to look for